nycynik/LocalKube/README.md

 Optional: Reboot Your System:

 A reboot can help clear out any lingering system states and confirm that all services have been properly removed.

+## Terraform Configuration

+If you need to install TF, the instructions are here: [Terrafrom Installation](https://developer.hashicorp.com/terraform/install)

+The following configuration is used to deploy a Kubernetes cluster using [Terraform](https://www.terraform.io/).

+### Terrafrom Config file

+First we have to create a config file.

+    microk8s kubectl config view --raw > ~/.kube/config

+Now we can use the config file in Terraform.
+The terrafrom files are in the terraform-k8s directory.

+I often use an alias:

+    alias tf='terraform'